 Council supports the Mobile Muster program by having permanent collection boxes available for the community to dispose of their old mobile phones in at the following locations:

-- Lakes Library and Business Centre, Mechanics Street, Lakes Entrance
+- Lakes Entrance Service Centre, Mechanics Street, Lakes Entrance

-- Orbost Library and Business Centre, 1 Ruskin Street, Orbost
+- Orbost Service Centre, 1 Ruskin Street, Orbost

 Households in East Gippsland receive one hard waste voucher with their rates notice, annually.
 Vouchers are valid for 1 cubic metre of hard waste per voucher and are for use at registered waste disposal facilities.
 Vouchers are issued with your rates notice.
 If it was not included please contact Council's Waste unit.